justinhrobbins/FlashCards_App/README.md

 ## Overview
 The purpose of this project is to demonstrate my Java and web development competencies.

-A working copy of this project is running on an Amazon EC2 cloud instance.
-There are two published versions of the application:

 1. The [Google Web Toolkit client version](http://www.socialflashcards.com/gwt/) is a rich JavaScript/AJAX client that interacts with the server through a stateless REST API.
 2. The [Struts version](http://www.socialflashcards.com/struts/) implements a more traditional model-view-controller (MVC) architecture.
 (This version features authentication using OpenId.
 Your password is not saved or even sent to the FlashCards application)